-Design: A well-designed place contributes to local distinctiveness and identity.
-Developments shall fully consider the site's context, the layout - the pattern of streets, landscape and spaces, the movement network and the arrangement of development blocks, the form, scale, design, materials and details of buildings and landscape.

-PD 7 Design Statement

-The Planning Scheme seeks to promote the development of each area as a distinct and legible new neighbourhood with an individual character achieved through the full consideration of the site's context, development layout, street pattern, landscaping, open space, movement network as well as the arrangement of development blocks (form, scale, height, design, materials) and the detailing of buildings and landscaping.
+- To promote the development of each area as a distinct and legible new neighbourhood with an individual character achieved through concept, design style and use of materials.
 In this regard a design statement referring to the character of the specific development area shall be submitted with each application.
-This shall have regard to the unique character of each Development Area as set out in Chapter 6 and shall set out a baseline understanding of the local context and an analysis of local character and identity noting Section 2.8 Urban Form and specific objectives PD 8-PD 29.
-Refer also to Section 2.9.1 Criteria for assessing Building Height in the Planning Scheme.

-Subject to proposals clearly demonstrating that they address all of the Criteria for Assessing Building Height under Section 2.9.1 of the Planning Scheme

-The Design Statement shall demonstrate and not be limited to:

-- How the development enhances the surroundings. - How the development connects with its surroundings whether visually, historically, or physically in terms of permeability. - How the development responds to the characteristics of the site and any features (natural, historical or otherwise) on site. - How the identity of the development is one that is attractive and distinctive. - That the development consists of a coherent built form. - Accessibility and ease of movement. - Enhances and optimises nature. - The provision of public spaces that are safe, social and - The provision of appropriate uses and integration of those uses.

-PD 8 Distinctive Neighbourhoods

-Each individual neighbourhood will be locally distinct, created by the design, detailing and materials of buildings and landscape and by including individual features such as public art and civic landmarks to form its character.
-It should incorporate focal points utilising views in and out of the area as identified in Section 2.11.
+This shall have regard to the unique character of each Development Area as set out in Chapter 6. - Each individual neighbourhood will be locally distinct with individual features including public art and civic landmarks to form its character.
+It should incorporate focal points utilising views in and out of the area as identified in Section 2.11. - To provide for principal frontages in each development plot to define strong streetscape elements, turn corners on public roads, and enclose and overlook amenity open space areas and green routes.

-PD 9 Principal Frontages and Streetscape

-To provide for principal frontages in each development plot to define strong streetscape elements, turn corners on public roads, and enclose and overlook amenity open space areas and green routes.
 These are identified on Map 2.4 and are indicative in length to allow for sufficient flexibility in breakages and access points.

-Streets shall be a focus of activity, creating active frontages with street accesses into buildings animating the public realm.
-They shall be designed as places, not just for cars but as a distinct component of the public realm and amenity.
-Home zones shall form part of the design where appropriate to create shared areas.

-PD 10 Layout

-To require the layout of residential areas and block form to create an appropriate network of streets and spaces and maximise pedestrian and cyclist permeability with clear, legible, safe, attractive and direct routes for pedestrians and cyclists along anticipated desire lines, with safe edge treatment, clear sight lines at eye level and an appropriate level of passive supervision.

-PD 11 Inclusivity and Innovative Building Typologies

-To ensure that innovative building typologies are used throughout Cherrywood for life long living and that address issues of car parking, private open space, and the need for high quality residential amenity.
-To ensure that these buildings have a greater engagement with the varying road and green way layout.

-PD 12 Sustainability, Microclimate and Sunlight/Daylight/Shadow Analysis

-To ensure a sustainable built form with best practice sustainable design, construction methods and materials, which has regard to solar effect, wind tunnelling prevention and microclimate.
-Adaptable residential building design, which is responsive to changing ethnical / economic and social conditions, is generally encouraged.
+- PD 10 To require the layout of residential areas to maximise pedestrian permeability with clear, legible and direct routes for pedestrians and cyclists along anticipated desire lines, with safe edge treatment, clear sight lines at eye level and an appropriate level of passive supervision. - PD 11 To ensure that innovative building typologies are used throughout Cherrywood for life long living and that address issues of car parking, private open space, and the need for high quality residential amenity.
+To ensure that these buildings have a greater engagement with the varying road and green way layout. - PD 12 To ensure a sustainable built form with best practice sustainable design, construction methods and materials, which has regard to solar effect, wind tunnelling prevention and microclimate.
+Adaptable residential building design, which is responsive to changing technical/economic and social conditions, is generally encouraged. - PD 13 To ensure that frontage widths of individual buildings and massing allow for their successful integration into the streetscape. - PD 14 To ensure that the distinctiveness of materials is used at various scales, allowing for a coherent and high-quality built environment, with an individual palette to identify each neighbourhood.
+Highquality finishes are to be used in the public realm, including external elevational treatment to buildings, structures and public open space.
+A materials and finishes palette guide will be required post-adoption of the Planning Scheme. - PD 15 To promote the strategic design and location of bin-stores, service boxes and similar ancillary provision, including meter boxes, into the curtilage of developments or as positive design features that enhance the local streetscape and do not register as visual clutter.

-Applicants are referred to Appendix I of the Planning Scheme which provides guidance on what is required in Sunlight and Daylight assessments submitted as part of planning applications for new developments.

-PD 13 Massing and Scale

-Development shall ensure that the scale and proportions of buildings enhance streetscapes and create appropriately scaled spaces and streets between them.
-Breaks shall be provided so as to allow for pedestrian permeability, penetration of sunlight and daylight and an optimum microclimate.
-Long monolithic facades shall be avoided.

-PD 14 Materials and Detailing

-To ensure that a distinctiveness of materials is used at various scales, and the detailing of those materials allows for a coherent and highquality built environment, with an individual palette to identify each neighbourhood.
-High quality finishes are to be used in the public realm, including external elevational treatment to buildings, structures and public open space.
-The materials shall be:

-- · Appropriate to the scale, form and appearance of the building and its surroundings. - · Attractive and durable - · Contribute to visual appeal and local distinctiveness.

-A material and finishes palette guide will be required post-adoption of the Planning Scheme.

-PD 15 Ancillary Structures

-To promote the strategic design and appropriate location of bin-stores, service boxes.
-ESB substations and similar ancillary provision, including meter boxes, into the curtilage of developments or as positive design features that enhance the local streetscape and do not register as visual clutter.
-Applicants are advised to consider ESB Networks requirements with regard to safety, design, location etc. of ESB stations early during the design process of their development.